TOKU-Systems/tutorials/docs/hydrostatic-pressure/index.md

 ```

-- Line 11-12 is a function to get five significant figures
-- Line 13-16 is a function to get the height
+- Line 10-23 is the SQL query to run.
-- Line 19 - 21 is to make a connection with the demo database
+- Line 24 is to make a connection with the demo database.
-- Line 22-34 is the SQL query to run
+- Line 26-31 is to set a header to the dataframe and name the columns.
-- Line 34-35 take dynamic input of prssure
+- Line 32-33 take dynamic input of pressure.
+- Line 35 calculates the height of the corresponding value of pressure signal.
-- Line 40-52 loops each row and appends therows to the new array, formatting
+- Line 36-38 iterates through each row, and replaces the pressure signals with
+  height.
+- Line 40 prints the results, formatting
   Last-time column(locale format) and the last column is the height.
-- Line 56 prints the results
-- In the end 58-60 closes the connection with the database

 [View on GitHub.com](https://github.com/TOKU-Systems/tutorials/blob/develop/docs/hydrostatic-pressure/hydrostatic_pressure.py)